jtoloui/motorway-takehome-backend/readme.md

 ### Local development

 1. run npm install
-2. `docker compose up -d`  - the `-d` flag allows you to run this in the background rather than keeping it live based on your terminal window.
+2. create your `.env` file - you can copy the [.env.template](/.env.template) file
-3. create your `.env` file - you can copy the [.env.template](/.env.template) file
+3. run `make dockerComposeUp` to start the database and memcache server and to spin down the services run `make dockerComposeDown`
 4. run `npm run dev` to start the service <a href="http://localhost:4000/api/v1">localhost:4000/api/v1</a>

 Once you're up and running in development mode you can also access the swagger docs at <a href="http://localhost:4000/api/v1/docs">localhost:4000/api/v1/docs</a>.